St. Simons Island Dog Bite Lawyer

 That being said, the individual may need to establish for the court that they did not provoke the dog to aggression.
 The dog owner’s defense team may claim that the injured person provoked the dog, especially if the person is a child.
 A seasoned attorney could work to rebut such a claim of provocation.

-Consult a St. Simons Island Dog Bite Attorney Today
+Consult a St. Simons Island Dog Bite Lawyer Today

 No matter the severity of the bite you suffered or the circumstances that led to the dog bite, a St. Simons dog bite lawyer could help you evaluate the strengths of your personal injury claim against the dog’s negligent owner and devise an appropriate plan of action for seeking compensation.
 Get started on your case today by scheduling an initial meeting with a dedicated local attorney.